-The APIS IQ-RM Tools are network enabled.
-A program is called network enabled, if several users can use the program at the same time.
-Without this a copy of the program must be made for each user.
+The APIS IQ-Software is network enabled.
+A program is called network enabled if several users can use the program at the same time without having to copy the program for every user.

 What is on your computer after the installation?